n30w/tab-sa/README.md

 - [Playwright Locator Strictness](https://playwright.dev/docs/locators#strictness)

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Notes

+- Please note that before pushing, run vercel build in root directory to verify whether it will build on Vercel.